 2) Quercetin Might Heal Leaky Gut

-A second study confirmed that Quercetin increases the ability of worms to handle stress, both thermal and oxidative while increasing their average lifespan by 15% (R).
+Quercetin extended the lifespan and increase stress resistance in worms.
+Another study confirmed that it increases the ability of worms to handle stress while increasing their average lifespan by 15% [28, 29].

-However, it is unclear how well these worm studies translate to mammals.
-A 2013 study found that Quercetin does not extend the lifespan of animals.
-More research is needed (R).
+However, it is unclear how these cellular and worm studies translate to mammals.
+A recent study found that Quercetin does not extend the lifespan of animals.
+More research is needed .

 5) Quercetin May Prevent Cancer

-Scientists have long considered Quercetin, and other flavonoids contained in fruits and vegetables, important in cancer prevention.
-People who eat more fruits and vegetables tend to have a lower risk of certain types of cancer (R).
+Scientists have long considered Quercetin and other flavonoids from in fruits and vegetables important in cancer prevention.
+People who eat more fruits and vegetables tend to have a lower risk of certain types of cancer .

-Quercetin enhances the efficacy of conventional chemotherapeutic drugs, like doxorubicin (R).
+- Enhances the efficacy of conventional chemotherapeutic drugs, like doxorubicin in colon cancer cell studies .

-Some researchers have concluded that Quercetin may be a useful treatment for rare cancers that are resistant to conventional drugs (R).
+Scientists think Quercetin may be useful for rare cancers resistant to conventional drugs .